 1. Develop an Organizational Structure That Promotes Collaboration & Communication

-In your small business, you may not have a staff large enough to merit senior sales and marketing managers who can lead their respective teams while also working together to ensure sales and marketing collaboration.
+Small businesses may not have a staff large enough to merit senior sales and marketing managers who can lead their respective teams and facilitate collaboration simultaneously.
 Your company may even have a one-person sales or marketing team.
+In that case, the most important step here is to ensure buy-in from the CEO, owner, or another leader to whom both sales and marketing teams report.

 2. Establish Shared Goals

-A sales team may have a goal of generating 300 new leads via outbound methods, while marketing has its own goal of generating 300 new leads via inbound methods.
-But when learning how to align sales and marketing, the collective goal of increasing sales should be driven by a shared goal to generate 300 new leads together.
+A sales team may have a goal of generating 300 new leads via outbound methods, while marketing aims for the same goal via inbound methods.
+But when aligning sales and marketing, the collective goal of increasing sales should be driven by a shared goal to generate 300 new leads together.
 This seemingly small difference is quite significant, as it reinforces the need to collaborate through every step of the process, including lead generation.

 Though sales and marketing teams use different methods, each strategy should be informed by the other team.
 The sales team’s outbound strategies should incorporate the marketing team’s content.
 Likewise, the marketing team’s inbound strategies should incorporate the sales team’s in-depth product knowledge and experience with leads at the later stages of the sales process.

 3. Create a Service Level Agreement

 Shared sales goals are an essential part of sales and marketing collaboration, but they can create confusion and redundancy if the execution of these goals isn’t properly planned.
 This is where service level agreements (SLAs) come in.
+Below are the functions of the SLA:

 Imagine a company needs to close 150 sales in the next quarter.
 An SLA between the sales and marketing team details the terms that make a lead qualified (e.g., the lead opens 75% of emails, has participated in a free webinar, and has expressed interest in an introductory call).